DCC-EX/dcc-ex.github.io/docs/reference/software/command-reference.rst

   If you still need to override these and need to do so permanently, the commands can be added to "mySetup.h" as per :ref:`advanced-setup/startup-config:adding in the startup commands`.

+  Note with decoders that are equipped with "keep alives" or capacitors, it can be beneficial to turn the power on with `<1>` or `<1 PROG>` to charge the capacitors prior to programming, which can increase the reliability of the ACK, especially when attemping to read the full sheet.

 To quote the relevant section from NMRA S 9.2.3:

 .. note::